lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Topic1_TLFramework.md

 After completing this module, you will be able to:

-- Understand the **AI-Enhanced Teaching Workflow**, a practical framework for integrating GenAI throughout the instructional cycle.
+- Understand the AI-Enhanced Teaching Workflow, a practical framework for integrating GenAI throughout the instructional cycle.
 - Explain how AI tools support planning, design, delivery, assessment, student support, and reflection.
-- Create your **AI Workspace** using ChatGPT Projects, Claude Projects, Perplexity Spaces, or Gemini/NotebookLM equivalents.
+- Create your AI Workspace using ChatGPT Projects, Claude Projects, Perplexity Spaces, or Gemini/NotebookLM equivalents.
-- Build your **AI Personalized Assistant** to serve as a course tutor or helper for your students.
+- Build your AI Personalized Assistant to serve as a course tutor or helper for your students.
 - Understand how foundational models and multimodal LLMs (ChatGPT, Claude, Gemini, Perplexity, etc.) shape what is possible in teaching.
 - Recognize where prompt engineering and context engineering (from AI Literacy) apply inside the teaching workflow.
 - Begin developing persistent GenAI tools that will grow with you throughout the program.